docker/docs/docker-hub/onboard-business.md

 > **Note**
 >
 > Ensure that only administrators have permission to modify the registry.json file.
 Users should not be able to edit the file.

-How you create the registry.json file on all your members computers depends on your unique infrastructure.
+The Docker Desktop installer can create this file and deploy it to the users' machines as part of the installation process.
 For more details and examples of different ways to create the registry.json file, see [Create a registry.json file](../docker-hub/configure-sign-in.md#create-a-registryjson-file)

 ## What's next

- Congratulations!
-You've now set up access control and added members to your organization.
-As your organization grows, you can continue adding [teams](#step-1-create-teams), [members](#step-4-add-members), [repositories](#step-2-create-docker-hub-repositories-and-configure-access-control), and [access control](#step-2-create-docker-hub-repositories-and-configure-access-control).
+  As your organization grows, you can continue managing [teams](./docker-hub/orgs/#create-a-team), [members](./docker-hub/orgs/#invite-members), [repositories](./docker-hub/repos/), and [access control](./docker-hub/orgs/#configure-repository-permissions).

  Don't stop here.
-Get the most out of your Docker Business subscription by leveraging these additional features:
+Get the most out of your Docker Business subscription by leveraging these popular features:

 - Set up [Automated Builds](../docker-hub/builds/index.md) triggered by code pushes to help streamline your CI process.
 - Add [service accounts](../docker-hub/service-accounts.md) to automate management of your container images or containerized applications.